30 Points Firewall Security Audit Checklist

 - Review implemented rules in a firewall

-- Review implemented configuration in firewall
+- Review implemented configuration in the firewall

 - Collect network diagram of network infrastructure